Local government in the UK

 Types of local authority

-There are 24 county councils in England and these cover a further 181 smaller district councils.
-In addition there are 22 unitary authorities in Wales and 125 in England, mainly serving urban areas.
-In Scotland, Wales and urban England, with the exception of London, single-tier unitary authorities provide all local services, whereas non-metropolitan England is served by a two-tier system split between district and county councils.
+There are 21 county councils in England and these cover a further 164 smaller district councils.
+In addition, there are 22 unitary authorities in Wales and 131 in England, mainly serving urban areas.
+In Scotland, Wales and some parts of England, single-tier unitary authorities provide all local services, while the rest of England is served by a two-tier system split between district and county councils.

 Under the two-tier system, the lower tier is recognised as districts (or non-metropolitan districts), although some of these may have status as boroughs through old Royal Charters conferred upon them.
 This also applies to cities, although a number of boroughs have also been converted or upgraded to city status by virtue of having such status conferred upon them more recently.
 All local authorities have chairmen or mayors as ceremonial/civic figureheads; in some larger and older cities they may be styled Lord Mayor.
 Where an authority is called a district council it will have a chairman and where the authority is a borough or city council it will have a mayor (or a Lord Mayor).